The Human Rights Warrior

 In those few seconds before normality returned and we drove on to the orthodontist, I saw an image of myself in the second grade.
 An image, like I was watching from above, of myself at the age of 7, pinned down in the dust on the playground at Magnolia Woods Elementary School by a boy who easily weighed twice as much as me.
 I had not thought of it in more than 30 years, but now I had a sudden, strong remembrance of the feeling of being panicked and trapped, as he sat heavily on my chest and held my wrists down on either side of my head.

 The school may have taken its name from magnolia trees, but I frankly don’t remember any.
 There were crepe myrtle trees all along the walkway where we second graders lined up to enter our classrooms.
 Small tree frogs congregated there; they seemed to have no purpose in life other than to sing happily and spit down on us.
 A certain times in the year, the crepe myrtles’ strange, pink blossoms – which looked like something right out of Dr Seuss – covered the trees.
 Pink petals blanketed the sidewalk where we second graders lined up.
-As I struggled to break free from this boy, oh how I longed for the crepe myrtle trees and the safety of my classroom door!
-Instead, I lay on my back in the dust on the playground, under the bright blue of a Louisiana winter sky and a canopy of towering swamp oaks.

 I have no complaints about the way my daughter’s school responded.
 The teacher replied within a few hours and forwarded the information on to the school principal and social worker.
 First thing on Monday morning, the social worker interviewed both students.
 By Monday afternoon, they had put place a six point plan of strategies to ensure the safety of all of the second graders.
 The school social worker laid it out for me: